codex-storage/codex-spec/specs/marketplace.md

 #### Renewal of Storage Requests

 It should be noted that Marketplace does not support extending Requests.
-It is REQUIRED that if the user wants to extend the Request's duration, somebody submits a new Request transaction with the same CID **well before the original Request finishes**.
-In this way, the data will be still persisted in the network at the time when new (or the current) storage providers need to retrieve the dataset to fill slots of the new Request.
+It is REQUIRED that if the user wants to extend the Request's duration, a new Request with the same CID must be [created](#Creating-storage-requests) **well before the original
+Request finishes**.
+In this way, the data will be still persisted in the network with enough time for new (or the current) storage providers need to retrieve the dataset and fill slots of the new Request.

 ### Withdrawing funds